eleda77/eleda77.github.io/docs/vocab_list.md

 **draggle** - make (something) dirty or wet, typically by trailing it through mud or water; hang untidily; trail behind others; lag behind

 **dram** - a small portion of something to drink; a small amount

+**dram(shop)** - a bar, tavern or similar commercial establishment where alcoholic beverages are sold

 **drayage** - the transportation of shipping containers by truck to its final destination